We get closer to take your business marketing further.

 Why do we get closer to your business marketing?

-The fundamentals of business marketing mean that whoever is responsible for the marketing of your product(s) or service(s) needs to be fully integrated into the organisation to optimise understanding of routes to market, sales processes, identify opportunities and foster key organisational relationships.
+The fundamentals of business marketing mean that whoever is responsible for the marketing of your product(s) or service(s) needs to be fully unified into the organisation to optimise understanding of routes to market, sales processes, identify opportunities and foster key organisational relationships.

 Marketing’s function is identifying and satisfying customer demand to make a profit.

 So often the term ‘marketing’ is taken to mean advertising and promotion, when in actuality it is further-reaching than only these aspects and a far more integral part of an organisation’s existence.
 Marketing’s function is identifying and satisfying customer demand to make a profit for the organisation.
 And sure, promotion and ads are an element of this, but neither works as effectively without a sound and informed marketing strategy in place.
 Demonstrating marketing’s contribution to an organisation requires a detailed marketing plan that should outline both the marketing objectives but, critically, how they relate to the wider organisational objectives.
 Hence your marketing function – whether in house or outsourced – needs to be across business objectives and priorities to ensure its effectiveness.

 And if business marketing is to be continually invested in it needs to justify its existence.
 There are so many elements to measuring marketing’s performance (think brand awareness / customer growth / market penetration etc.) but ultimately the function is there to support the sales of the goods or service that you’re offering.
 Hence aligning marketing with sales is critical: it’s one of the most important relationships within an organisation and one that we take care to foster.
 Our aim and objective are to get an organisation’s marketing and sales function working together; after all they are ultimately wanting the same thing!
 For us, that closeness is critical to delivering on organisational goals.